Fender Deluxe Amplifier Evolution

 Note the change to a "normal" cathode biased 12AY7 preamp.
 The preamp and phase inverter plate load resistors are dropped from 250k to the now standard 100k.
 The paraphase inverter is changed to a 12AX7 with separate cathode resistors and only the upper triode bypassed and reconfigured paraphase resistors--all of this to adjust gain and balance.
 A .0001uF stability cap is added across the phase inverter plates to prevent oscillation.
 The deletion of the negative feedback circuit will cause earlier onset of overdrive distortion (less headroom).
 Amps with no negative feedback tend to have a "lazy," wide transition from clean to distortion.

 The input circuit is revised.
-The single "Microphone" input is still a "Hi" input with no grid stopper resistor and the dual "Microphone" inputs are "Low" because its two 68k grid stopper/leak resistors form a voltage divider and dump half the signal to ground.
-But when both "Instruments" inputs are used simultaneously they both function as "Hi" inputs because both jack's ground connections are lifted so no voltage divider is formed.
+The single "Microphone" input is still a "Hi" input with no grid stopper resistor and the dual "Instrument" inputs are "Low" because its two 68k grid stopper/leak resistors form a voltage divider and dump half the signal to ground.
+But when both "Instrument" inputs are used simultaneously they both function as "Hi" inputs because both jack's ground connections are lifted so no voltage divider is formed.

 5E3 Narrow Panel Tweed Deluxe 1955-60